-Q.6.1.1 : What is the general framework of the CCP's margin system, particularly with respect to current and potential future exposures?
+Key consideration 1 A CCP should have a margin system that establishes margin levels commensurate with the risks and particular attributes of each product, portfolio, and market it serves.
+Description Q.6.1.1: What is the general framework of the CCP's margin system, particularly with respect to current and potential future exposures?
 If the CCP does not use a margining system, what risk management measures does it take to mitigate its risks?
 To what extent do these measures deliver equivalent outcomes?
 CRCC requires daily margin calls (Initial Margin) at the individual account level to cover the Credit Exposure of each of the accounts.
 Credit Exposure = Replacement Cost (Mark to Market) + Future Potential Exposure.

-- The Replacement Cost is the result of calculating the market value of the position, and it is settled daily for the assets defined with daily settlement (Futures, long term Swaps and NDF FXFW) which is cleared and settled by CRCC and for the products defined with settlement only at maturity (short term Swaps, repos on fixed-income securities, repos, TTVs and spot (buy/sell) transactions on equity securities) the Replacement Cost is added to the Initial Margin daily required to the Members. - The Future Potential Exposure is calculated intraday, and at the end of the day on open positions, covering the potential variation in market prices from the time it is calculated to a defined period necessary to close the position in the market.
+The Replacement Cost is the result of calculating the market value of the position, and it is settled daily for the assets defined with daily settlement (Futures, long term Swaps and NDF FXFW) which is cleared and settled by CRCC and for the products defined with settlement only at maturity (short term Swaps, repos on fixed-income securities, repos, TTVs and spot (buy/sell) transactions on equity securities and Foreign Exchange) the Replacement Cost is added to the Initial Margin daily required to the Members.
+The Future Potential Exposure is calculated intraday, and at the end of the day on open positions, covering the potential variation in market prices from the time it is calculated to a defined period necessary to close the position in the market.
 CRCC uses a margin system, therefore, questions concerning the use of a different system do not apply to CRCC.
 Q.6.1.2: Is the margin methodology documented?

-The margin methodology is documented and available to all market participants on the CRCC website www.camaraderiesgo.com, as well as in Circulars and Operational Handbooks.
+The margin methodology is documented and available to all market participants on the CRCC website; Error!
+Referencia de hipervínculo no válida. as well as in Circulars and Operational Handbooks.
 Some parameters may be consulted in Newsletters on the website.

-Q.6.1.3 : To what extent is the detail of the CCP's margin methodology made available to participants for use in their individual risk management efforts??
+Q.6.1.3: To what extent is the detail of the CCP's margin methodology made available to participants for use in their individual risk management efforts??